PascuFCalvo/GameRoomGeeks/README.md

 ## Roadmap 🛣️

-- **Add notifications** - So users know when their appointments are modified, created or deleted.
+- **Add notifications** - So users know when receive a new message in their groups.
 - **Add a React frontend** - So users can interact with the API from a web browser.

 ## Acknowledgements 🎓